Skip to content

 Short answers, pulled from the story.

-What did Matthew Murray invent for steam engines?
+What did Matthew Murray invent in the flax textile industry?